 This is what Karpathy, Mellison, and others now call context engineering:

-Prompt design is now system architecture—but it’s more than just a mix of system prompts, default context, and tuning hacks.
-Context Engineering is all that—and more.
+Prompt design is now system architecture, but it’s beyond just a mélange of system prompts, default system context, and prompt engineering – Context Engineering is all that and more.

 Key prompt-based constructs: